Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Existence of developments

 Now we can apply Proposition~\ref{wave estimate} to obtain

 where we have used Lemma~\ref{commutator estimates} to estimate

 \paragraph{Step 8: Estimate for $\dep$.} The main difference with the case for $\dk$, is that now $m \leq s$.
 However, $\dep$ is a scalar.
 So the first covariant derivative becomes the differential $d$.
 This means that there is one derivative less to worry about in the commutators.
-Therefore, all the terms can be estimated similarly as in the case for $\dk$, so we omit the details.
-By Theorem~\ref{approximate solutions}, there is then an $n$ large enough such that for $m \leq s$
+Therefore, all the terms can be estimated similarly to the case for $\dk$, by repeatedly using \eqref{polynomial estimate}, so we omit the details.
+By Theorem~\ref{approximate solutions}, there is then an $n$ large enough such that for $m \leq s$,

 thus finishing the proof. \end{proof}

 We continue with the estimates for $\dt$, $\deh$ and $\deh^{-1}$.
 As a consequence of \eqref{the system}, they satisfy the equations

 for $X,Y \in \mfx(\Sigma)$ and $\alpha, \beta \in \Omega^1(\Sigma)$.
 We begin by obtaining control of the less than top order derivatives.